ericschoettle/3d-geo/README.md

+# For you:

+  Check it out! = ericschoettle.github.io/3d-geo/

+  This is an app to help visualize strike and dip, the standard way that geologists record the orientation of planes in space.
+Use the controls on the right to play around!

-# Questions:
+# For me:
-  * Can I make rotations of only strike and dip possible, and executed by mouse?
-    * Can I apply those only to the compass object?

-  * Would extrude and a sine wave give me folded beds?

-# To do list -
+  * Page layout
+    * Take controls out of folder
+    * Use real fonts
+    * Make sizes dynamic but with fixed aspect ratio.
+Should I base on width or height?
+    * Add north arrows
+    * Indicate where cross section is?

   * Add strike and dip symbol to the top bed (and map view)
-    * Find face of top bed, locate center
-    * Make an image that I can put on an otherwise transparent plane
-    * Orient with strike and dip - either logic from arbitrary position or (better) only allow plane to be rotated according to the rules of strike and dip.
+    * Add symbol and rotate with strike
+    * Add text with dynamically updated dip
-    * Add text with a maintained orientation - how to position it on the page?
+    * Advanced: Move text in a circle based on dip

-  * Add cross section and map views DONE -
-    * Get them to display simultaneously
-  * STRETCH = Add compass rose/axes arrows in another (transparent) scene, be careful about rotations.
+    * Advanced: Move symbol to the middle of a bed.
+Or perhaps a random spot on the diagram?

-  * Add logic for quadrants vs 360 degree approach
+  * Add logic for quadrants vs azimuth

-  * Fix UI box
+  * Adding sides
+    * Do I need to put in a normal?
+    * Is there another reason the sides wouldn't be displaying?
+    * Figure out how to deal with top and bottom - do I want to force it into a cube, or pick a plane to have it cut on?
+    * Add wireframe

   * STRETCH - Add compass that sits flat (stretch: user can click on compass to rotate it two ways against surface, changes color when flat)
   * STRETCH - add ability to use compass on underside of rock